 Hey STHLM is a collection of roughly 20 arcade machines and about 10 flipper machines, making it among the largest of such collections in northern Europe.
 The arcade is also unusual because it has an incredible collection of games rarely seen outside Japan.
 The sounds, lighting, and games really make you feel like you’ve been transported into an arcade in Japan.

 Most of the Japanese games haven’t even been translated yet, and just show the Japanese text.
 Still, these games are somehow intuitive enough to figure out and have fun with.
-There’s even an obscure Japanese game where the player flips a table at their family.
-There’s also Taiko no Tatsujin, Dance Dance Revolution, and a Mario Kart Racer complete with chairs and pedals.
+Some of the titles include Taiko no Tatsujin, Dance Dance Revolution, and a Mario Kart Racer complete with chairs and pedals.